 Given that the protection and control devices already had microprocessors, the natural next step was to include communication functions in the relays.
 The devices began to incorporate two types of communication ways through different protocols: communication with the control devices and communication with the protection staff.

 The control devices that work together with the protection relays request them information about the status of the device, the status of the protection functions themselves, and the current and voltage measurements that are captured by the protection relays.
 Then they send commands to control the cut-off and reconnection devices monitored by the protection.
 To standardize communications and allow interoperability among devices and manufacturers, different protocol standards were developed: DNP 3.0 (in America) and IEC60870-5- (in Europe).
 The standardization of the physical environment was less successful.
-Each manufacturer/customer decided on a different physical connection: RS485 twisted pair, Fiber Optic Glass (FOC), Fiber Optic Plastic (FOP), various field buses (Profibus, CAN, …).
+Each manufacturer/customer decided on a different physical connection: RS485 twisted pair, Fiber Optic Glass (FOC), Fiber Optic Plastic (FOP), and various field buses (Profibus, CAN, …).

 Not all the protection relays have followed this evolution and some of them remained self-powered, even as digital relays.